SolitudePy/LinuxForensicsLearn/README.md

 Remember to document your answers and reflections along the way, Let’s dive in!

 Resources:
-Download these: LinuxForensicsLabVM, Exercises, PomeranzLinuxForensics.pdf, README.txt
+Download these: LinuxForensicsLabVM/, Exercises/, PomeranzLinuxForensics.pdf, README.txt
 https://archive.org/download/HalLinuxForensics/media-v3.0.2/

 Challenges: